arunkumar9t2/transition-x/README.md

 ```

  - **Easing** - DSL provides a dedicated `ease` block to add interpolators recommended by [material design spec](https://material.io/design/motion/speed.html#easing).

-	*standardEasing*: Recommended for views that move within visible area of the layout. `FastOutSlowInInterpolator`
+	- `standardEasing` - Recommended for views that move within visible area of the layout.
+Uses `FastOutSlowInInterpolator`

-	*decelerateEasing*: Recommended for views that appear/enter outside visible bounds of the layout. `LinearOutSlowInInterpolator`
+	- `decelerateEasing` - Recommended for views that appear/enter outside visible bounds of the layout.
+Uses `LinearOutSlowInInterpolator`

-	*accelerateEasing*: Recommended for Views that exit visible bounds of the layout. `FastOutLinearInInterpolator`
+	- `accelerateEasing` - Recommended for Views that exit visible bounds of the layout.
+Uses `FastOutLinearInInterpolator`

 ```kotlin
 transitionSet {